garvit26/F1-Telemetry-Advanced-Race-Analytics/README.md

-# 🏎️ F1 Telemetry & Advanced Race Analytics (Python)
+# 🏎️ F1 Telemetry & Advanced Race Analytics

 A full-stack sports analytics project using **Python** and the **FastF1 API** to extract, analyze, and visualize Formula 1 telemetry data.